 Assistant Professor, Department of Biochemistry and Human Biology

 Faculdade de Farmácia, Universidade de Lisboa — Av.
 Prof. Gama Pinto, 1649-003 Lisboa, Portugal

-Pharmaco-toxicology motivates Margarida Silva and her students to investigate drug-induced actions and reactions in relevant diseases for the improvement of therapeutic approaches.
-Her projects focus on elucidating the effects of small acid drugs on mitochondrial metabolism, cell bioenergetics and on the modulation of protein acetylation.
-Metabolite-targeted mass spectrometry (GC-MS, LC-MS/MS) is used for analyses of biomarkers in biological samples and for the characterization of specific targets at the biochemical and molecular levels.
+Margarida works on the elucidation of drug-induced actions in cellular processes for the improvement of therapeutic intervention in relevant diseases, mainly at the liver-brain axis.
+Her research has a strong focus on metabolome, studying the effects of small acid drugs on mitochondrial bioenergetics and on the modulation of protein acetylation through nuclear communication.
+Metabolite-targeted mass spectrometry (GC-MS, LC MS/MS) is used for analyses of biomarkers in biological samples and for the understanding of protein function and cell homeostasis.

-Moedas MF, van Cruchten AG, IJlst L, Kulik W, de Almeida IT, Diogo L, Wanders RJA and Silva MFB; Transient decrease of hepatic NAD+ and amino acid alterations during treatment with valproate: new insights on drug-induced effects in vivo using targeted MS-based metabolomics; Metabolomics, (2016) 12:142.
+Moedas MF, van Cruchten AG, IJlst L, Kulik W, Tavares de Almeida I, Diogo L, Wanders RJA and Silva MFB.
+Transient decrease of hepatic NAD+ and amino acid alterations during treatment with valproate: new insights on drug-induced effects in vivo using targeted MS-based metabolomics.
+Metabolomics 2016; 12:142.

-Luís PB, Ruiter J, Ijlst L, de Almeida IT, Duran M, Wanders RJ, Silva MFB.
+Luís PB, Ruiter J, Ijlst L, Tavares de Almeida I, Duran M, Wanders RJA, Silva MFB.
 Valproyl-CoA inhibits the activity of ATP- and GTP-dependent succinate:CoA ligases.
 J Inherit Metab Dis.
-2013; Oct 24.
-[Epub ahead of print].
+2014;37: 353-357